-As such, if you own a new PC or laptop, it’s worth checking if Modern Standby is enabled.
-If yes, I suggest that you disable it and turn on the S3 sleep state instead.
+If you own a new PC or laptop, it’s worth checking if Modern Standby is enabled.
+If yes, I suggest you disable it and turn on the S3 sleep state instead.

-Since the BIOS interface is different for motherboards coming from different manufacturers, I cannot provide an exact walkthrough.
+Since the BIOS interface differs for motherboards from different manufacturers, I cannot provide an exact walkthrough.

 You should be looking for settings related to Power Management and Suspend Mode.

-I’d suggest that you check the manual or visit the manufacturer’s website to see how to change sleep state settings.
+I suggest you check the manual or visit the manufacturer’s website to see how to change sleep state settings.